tomasquinteros/E-COMMERCE/README.md

   * ### What's more...

-  The website was created with custom data from a json as well as data from a car API in which we pass the model of the car and it looks for its details.
+  The website was created with custom data from a json where is an array of objects with products.

   <img align="center" src="public/images/readme-images/code-APIcall.png" alt="screen-codeAPIcall">

-  Also, a 404 page was created and is used when the path description is modified with a model that does not exist.
+  Also, a 404 page was created and is used when the path product is modified with a product that does not exist.

   <img align="center" src="public/images/readme-images/404-Mobile.png" alt="error404">